paulinavonstackelberg/ValidatingMIRegularized/Functions_simulation/README.md

 ### Example

 Here you can find a brief example how to run the following condition: sample size *n*=200, 200 iterations, missingness proportion of 0.25 under a MAR (missing at random) mechanism, LASSO regression.
+Generally speaking, the following steps are always taken inside of this simulation (as also seen in `sim.R`):

+1) Draw a sample (*n*= 200, or 1000) from the *N*= 50000 dataset.
+2) Do the cross-validation on the complete (i.e., non-amputed) data.
+Save results.
+3) Ampute the sample (i.e., generate missingness).
+4) Do the cross-validation according to the procedure as described in MI-bef(y), MI-bef(-y), MI-CVsep, or MI-CVreuse.
+Save results.
+5) Return all results.

 ```R